vision-agh/gcnn-dvs-fpga/HW/README.md

 # This is the Hardware Part of the Project

-This directory contains the files necessary to generate bitstream for the MNIST-DVS clasification system.
+This directory contains the files necessary to generate bitstream for the MNIST-DVS classification system.

 ## System overview

 The graph generation and feature extraction hardware module enables pipelined processing of event data.
 For this demonstration the hardware module is implemented for "multiple sequences" mode (to enable classification on multiple event files).
-For MNIST-DVS dataset, due to it's low dynamics, the classification is calculated based on the 200 ms samples of data.
-The hardware module was however evaluated also for N-Cars dataset with 100 ms "time windows".
-The achived latency and throughput for both datasets are analogous.
+For MNIST-DVS dataset, due to it's low dynamics, the classification is calculated based on the 200 ms data samples.
+However, the hardware module was also evaluated on the N-Cars dataset with 100 ms "time windows".
+The achieved latency and throughput are similar for both datasets.

 ![Diagram](img/Diagram.png)